Alyssa's Journey through Leukemia

 The "100 Day mark", which is 100 days post-transplant, is generally considered a milestone - by this time patients are considered past the worst of the procedure and on the path to recovery.
 Full recovery is slow, with it taking up to 2 years for the patient to return to full heath.

-Some of the side effects of transplant and chemotherapy can occur much later on in life, some of the things that may be affected include fertility, Learning, teeth, kidneys, lungs, eyes and at risk of developing secondary cancers.
+Some of the side effects of transplant and chemotherapy can occur much later on in life, some of the things that may be affected include fertility, Learning, teeth, kidneys, lungs, eyes and at risk of developing secondary cancers, so we still have a long way to go, but with the support of family, friends, our local community and the staff at the Sydney Childrens hospital, we know we are not on this journey alone.

 The Leukaemia Foundation is calling on all angels – people who like to brighten the lives of others –